Motivation Innovation for ORGANIZATIONS, SOFTWARE DEVELOPERS, AND CLINICIANS

 We now know that most of human decision making and behavior occurs automatically, outside of conscious awareness.
 So, modern health promotion systems and solutions must be designed in ways that leverage the whole brain, especially emotion and the unconscious.

 Out of almost two decades of work across academia and the private sector, I developed Behavioral Blueprints, a powerful yet simple, evidence-based model for leveraging the whole brain to motivate the consistent decision making that drives sustainable fitness, health, and well-being.

-Healthy lifestyle behaviors do much more than improve health – they lead to increased energy and productivity, focus at work, patience at home, and life satisfaction.
+Healthy lifestyle behaviors do much more than improve patient and employee health – they lead to increased energy and productivity, focus at work, patience at home, and life satisfaction.
 People make time for what’s most important to their day-to-day lives.
 Because of that, it is much more strategic to reposition health behaviors (in the minds of people) for the immediate ways they enhance people’s well-being and performance in the key life roles they most value, such as Parent, Partner, and Professional.
 I am calling for organizations, the media, and any professional who cares about helping people build behaviors that last a lifetime to “rebrand” them in a “life enhancing” way in our strategies, communications, and brand lifestyle programs.

 Want a positive return on your investment?
 Rebranding health-related behaviors in this way does much more for organizations than simply create the sustainable behavior necessary for health and well-being.
 Positive organizational research also suggests that rebranding health promotion in these ways will foster the core levers of “thriving” within organizations.

 My easy-to-adapt Behavioral Blueprints were designed to achieve this, and are becoming the foundation for more effective health promotion and corporate wellness initiatives, and counseling protocols for patients, apps, gamification software, and other technology-based products.

 Behavioral Blueprints –